ZackDev/zackdev.github.io/pages/traps-and-pitfalls-in-biased-thinking.md

 Though one may be convinced that their decision making process is purely rational, biases distort thinking.
 By being aware of those biases, one maintains his ability of critical thinking.

-See [Wikipedia List Of Cognitive Biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases) for a more exhaustive list of biases.
+See [Wikipedia List Of Cognitive Biases](https://en.wikipedia.org/wiki/List_of_cognitive_biases) for a more exhaustive list.